kyrapalmer/grubdash/README.md

 # Grubdash

-Backend project, completed for Thinkful's Engineering Immersion program.
+RESTful API for the server-side of a food delivery application

 Tech:
-- JavaScript, Express
+- Node.js, Express